UltraMessaging/smx_perf/README.md

 When running at or near the maximum sustainable throughput, some amount of buffering latency is inevitable due to the subscriber being susceptible to [execution interruptions](#interruptions).
-This contributes to latency variation, since messages subsequent to a subscriber interruption can experience buffering latency if the subscriber hasn't yet gotten caught up.
+This contributes to latency variation since messages after a subscriber interruption can experience buffering latency if the subscriber hasn't yet gotten caught up.